-And when Hillary mentions “my friend Michelle Obama“, Trump says it’s no friendship and reminds us all how how Michelle wasn’t really very amiable towards Hillary in the past.
+And when Hillary mentions “my friend Michelle Obama“, Trump says it’s no friendship and reminds us all how Michelle wasn’t really very amiable towards Hillary in the past.

-Most people are likely to remember both Sanders’ comments and Michelle Obama ads, so Hillary now looks like a chess playing politician with no real friendships.
+Most people are likely to remember both Sanders’ comments and Michelle Obama ads, so Hillary now looks like a chess-playing politician with no real friendships.

 If you’re here looking on how to win a debate I’d like to point out that some tips here are not always generalizable.

-You will indeed not always be a in a situation where you need to attack like a rabid dog.
+You will indeed not always be in a situation where you need to attack like a rabid dog.

-However a few of the other tactics like Strategic Agreement and Recruiting Neutrals will serve you well in any situation.
+However, a few of the other tactics like Strategic Agreement and Recruiting Neutrals will serve you well in any situation.